unconnected-dev/javascript-18/_udemy/understanding_the_weird_parts/readme.txt

 cannot use the variable before its declaration line is reached

+Execution Stack
+The execution stack is where JavaScript keeps track of what function is currently running.
+When you call a function, a new execution context is created and pushed onto the stack.
+JavaScript will only look at the event queue once the execution stack is empty (i.e., no other tasks are running)

+Event Loop
+The event loop is responsible for checking the event queue.
+JavaScript checks the event queue only when the execution stack is empty.
+This means that the current task (whatever is running in the execution stack) must finish before JavaScript processes any events in the queue

+Event Queue (Task Queue)
+The event queue (also known as the task queue) is where events are stored when they need to be processed by the JavaScript engine.
+When an asynchronous event (like a click or timer) occurs, the browser places it in the event queue to be processed later

+Long-running functions
+A function that takes a long time to execute can block the execution stack and prevent JavaScript from checking the event queue.
+This means asynchronous events like user clicks or timers will be delayed until the stack is empty

+Single-threaded
+JavaScript is single-threaded, meaning it can only execute one command at a time.
+From our perspective, JavaScript behaves as single-threaded, even though the browser can handle other tasks (like rendering).
+However, JavaScript itself executes synchronously in a single-threaded manner

+Synchronous
+Code execution happens one line at a time and in the order it's written.
+This means that in JavaScript, only one thing is happening at any given moment.
+Asynchronous operations (like callbacks, promises, or async/await) exist but will be covered later

+Asynchronous
+Asynchronous means that more than one thing can happen at a time, but this concept is handled outside the core JavaScript engine.
+While JavaScript itself is single-threaded and synchronous, the environment can handle asynchronous tasks.
+What happens inside the JavaScript engine is synchronous (one task at a time).
+However, other parts of the browser, like rendering, handling user input, and fetching data, can operate asynchronously

+Invocation
+Invocation refers to "running" or "calling" a function.
+In JavaScript, functions are invoked by using parentheses ()

 Dynamic Typing
 In JavaScript, variables are dynamically typed, meaning you don't explicitly declare the type of data a variable holds.
 The JavaScript engine determines the